-For a foreign company or investor to do business in Canada, one has to follow a couple rules and regulations and business license in Canada by the Canadian government.
-One of these rules and regulations involve obtaining a business license in order to operate the business legally.
+For a foreign company or investor to do business in Canada, one has to follow a couple of rules and regulations and business license in Canada by the Canadian government.
+One of these rules and regulations involves obtaining a business license in order to operate the business legally.
 The type of licenses or business permits required may vary significantly based on the type of business activities the company is involved in; furthermore, the type of license may also differ based on the province the company is located in.
 With all that being said, listed below are some of the different kinds of license requirements that one may need to do business in Canada.

-In order to apply or a license for the business one has to apply in person at the License and Permit Office.
+In order to apply for a license for the business, one has to apply in person at the License and Permit Office.
 There the person will have to fill out the application forms which will ask for all the basic information along with certain documents that need to be submitted.
 There is usually a license fee that must be paid in order to get the license issued.
 This license fee can be paid online, or at the counter at the License and Permit office.
 The fees can be paid via cash or through debit or credit cards.

 If the business license is for a corporation then the president or the director or even an office of the corporation must be present when applying for the business license in Canada.
 If any one of those people is unable to attend for some reason then a designated person can stand in their place but they will have to have the original letter of signing authority on the corporation letterhead.
 And the designated person should have sufficient identification as well.
 The corporation is expected to provide the following documents;

-Individuals or partnerships: When a business which is run by an individual or by partners then the license requirements may vary significantly from the requirements of a corporation.
+Individuals or partnerships: When a business is run by an individual or by partners then the license requirements may vary significantly from the requirements of a corporation.
 For instance, if the business is a sole proprietorship, then the owner has to provide;

 When the business license in Canada application is for a partnership business then the following should be provided;

 - The address or location of the business.

 - A copy of the provincial business name registration.
 Or the franchise agreement.
 Private limited company registration process for non-residents.